OSGeo/grass-website/README.md

 # Hugo theme for GRASS GIS website

-This repository contains the code of the upcoming Web site of the GRASS GIS project (under development).
+This repository contains the code of the upcoming Web site of the GRASS GIS project.
 It is deployed every 15 min at: https://grass.osgeo.org/

 Mailing list for discussions: https://lists.osgeo.org/mailman/listinfo/grass-web